DeLLMa: Decision Making Under Uncertainty with Large Language Models

 1 University of Southern California * Equal Contribution

 Classical decision theory has helped humans make rational decisions for decades.
 Can it do the same for Large Language Models (LLMs)?
-DeLLMa (pronouced dilemma) is a Decision-making Large Language Model assistant, utilizing the power of Large Language Models (GPT-4) and Classical Decision Theory to help LLMs make decisions under uncertainty.
+DeLLMa (pronouced dilemma) is a Decision-making Large Language Model assistant, which utilizes the power of Large Language Models and Classical Decision Theory to help LLMs make decisions under uncertainty.

 dellma teaser